Progressive wage

-The Progressive Wage Model (PWM), also known as the progressive wage for short, is a wage structure in Singapore, advocated by the country's labour movement, in which led by the National Trades Union Congress (NTUC), the sole national trade union in Singapore.
-The objective of introducing the Progressive Wage Model is to increase the salaries of workers through the enhancement of skills and improving productivity.
+The Progressive Wage Model (PWM), also known as the progressive wage for short, is a wage structure in Singapore, advocated by the National Trades Union Congress (NTUC), the sole national trade union in Singapore.
+The objective of the Progressive Wage Model has been to increase the salaries of workers through the enhancement of skills and improving productivity.

-Progressive Wage is enforced via business licensing, as opposed to legislation.
-This model was designed to enable rank-and-file workers to climb the wage ladder, and provides for a minimum wage.
-This would then lead to higher wages for the worker and improved overall productivity which helps sustain economic growth.
+Progressive wage is enforced via business licensing, as opposed to legislation.
+This model was designed to enable rank-and-file workers to climb the wage ladder and provides for a minimum wage, improving overall productivity and in turn creating increased sustainable economic growth.

-As of 2021, the Progressive Wage Model has been estimated to have covered around 85,000 workers in the country, with an estimated aim to reach up to 218,000 workers.
+As of 2021, the Progressive Wage Model has been estimated cover around 85,000 workers in the country, with the aim of reaching up to 218,000 workers.

 History

 While the concept was only introduced by the labour movement in June 2012, this remuneration model is actually an amalgamation of various existing programmes and initiatives over the years by the labour movement to help workers in Singapore upgrade and up-skill themselves to be able to earn higher wages.
 These programmes and initiatives include the Skills Redevelopment Programme, the Job Redevelopment Programme, the Best Sourcing Initiatives, and the inclusive growth Programme, among others.
 All of these already help workers in Singapore improve themselves to be able to take on better-paying jobs.
 However, the Progressive Wage Model takes things a step further by ensuring employers' commitment to their employees' career growth, better wages and increased productivity.

 The Progressive Wage Model requirements was made compulsory for three sectors, the cleaning sector in 2015 as well as landscaping and security sectors in 2016.
-The Progressive Wage Model will be made mandatory for the lift and escalator maintenance sector in 2022.
+The Progressive Wage Model was made mandatory for the lift and escalator maintenance sector in 2019 and for the retail sector in 2022.
+It was also made compulsory for the food services sector and waste management sector in 2023 together with the implementation of Occupational Progressive Wages (OPWs) for administrators and drivers.